saranpan/JobsDB-WebScraper/README.md

 scraped at 20/11/64 21:25

-If you have Google Drive, it will automatically transfer that table to your folder (if it's failed, you can change the destination of folder)
+Note: If you have Google Drive, it will automatically transfer that table (csv file) to your folder (if it's failed, you can change the destination of folder)

 ---
 ## Future Implication